asamy/ksm/README.md

 is used to control guest address translation but on the physical level.

-Without EPT, the processor normally goes through translating a virtual address its backing physical address, with EPT, the processor adds another level of translation, which translates the physical address (now called "guest physical address"
+Without EPT, the processor normally goes through translating a virtual address to its backing physical address, with EPT, the processor adds another level of translation, which translates the physical address (now called "guest physical address"
 					    or GPA) to "host physical address"
 (HPA).